 Staff has not proposed in either the Settlement or the Narrative supporting the settlement to withdraw any of the violations or allegations made in the Complaint or the Staff Investigation Report.
 Therefore, a settlement that brings the firm penalty amount down to less than half of the $3.2 million proposed in the Complaint would seem to be an abdication of its positions and claims.
 In fact, there is no basis or justification to reduce the firm penalty amount to $1.5 million, because Staff still holds firm to violations included in the Complaint and repeated on pages 2 through 4 of the Settlement Agreement.

 The Settlement Agreement did not consider the additional failures by PSE to follow procedures, and the weaknesses in its quality assurance program and other processes I discussed in Section V of my testimony.
 These failures became clearer after the Complaint was issued and do not seem to have been adequately considered by Staff in reaching a decision on the penalty amount.
 The compounding of multiple failures makes it abundantly clear that there are systemic problems with the Company’s processes and its ability to follow procedures that ensure the safe operation of its gas system.
-This multitude of failures warrants imposing at least the maximum $3.2 million of penalties alleged in the Complaint and possibly up to the $4.0 million.
+This multitude of failures warrants imposing at least the maximum $3.2 million of penalties alleged in the Complaint.

-The implementation of the Deactivated Gas Line Inspection and Remediation Program will likely result in substantial costs over the time period it will be implemented.
-It is likely that PSE will request recovery in rates of the increase in operations and maintenance expense and/or capital costs to implement the program and to remedy any problems.
-The Settlement Agreement currently does not prevent recovery of the implementation costs of the program.
-Therefore, PSE’s customers could end up paying for a compliance program of procedures that the Company should have followed all along.
-Customers could in effect pay twice for work poorly completed when the service lines were first cut-and-capped and abandoned, and again when re-inspected and remediated.

 PSE has a long history of failures in implementing procedures and violating safety rules for which the Commission has imposed penalties.
 Some of these violations and penalties are listed below:

 In July 2002, the Commission imposed $50,000 in penalties on PSE for failing to actively implement its anti-drug and alcohol misuse prevention program from 1997 through 2000.
 It is unclear how many violations were found.
 The required Compliance Plan appears to have expired in August 2006.